plan-be/iode/api/DESCRIPTION.md

 #### List of functions that can be superseeded {#T15}

+Functions used in any context of IODE (GUI or not\-GUI).

 |Syntax|Description|
 |:---|:---|
 |`void kerror(int level, char* fmt, ...)`|Displays an error message and optionally exits the program.|